 Chinese audiences felt they couldn’t relate to the character leaving her portrayal quite unrecognisable for viewers.
 For one thing, Mulan had a younger brother who was too young to take her father’s place but in the movie he’s portrayed as a dog.
 I didn’t grow up with the folk tale so for me, Ming Na Wen and Lea Salonga were two big drawcards for me.

 Mulan: Rise of a Warrior is the live action version which won several awards including Best Actress for Wei Zhao.
-It’s amazing to think she was only 18 when she took the place of her ill and elderly father and fought in the army for 12 years.
-Throughout this time, she steadily climbed the ranks to general.
-As you’d expect, it’s a more graphic retelling of the story and quite sad in places so I won’t say any more than that.
+She was only 18 when she took the place of her ill and elderly father and fought in the army for 12 long years, steadily climbing the ranks to general.
+It’s understandably a more graphic retelling of the story and quite sad in places so I won’t say much more than that.

 I just love this piece from Sakimichan, especially her distinct Asian features and gorgeous colours.

 Now for one of my favourite scenes from the Disney version.

 While working on this post, I decided to watch Mulan: Legendary Warrior (an alternate name for the live adaptation) a second time and was not disappointed.
 However, I want to end the night on a lighter note so I’ll be following that up with the Disney version later tonight.